crramirez/uwp_bridge_java/README.md

 Every desktop application converted using the Desktop App Converter is placed in a directory with some extra files and an **AppxManifest.xml** which describe its content.

 This project is the result of running the Desktop App Converter to obtain a runnable Java application on Windows Store.
 Also it includes an executable made with launch4j to run the included java application.

+You won't have to run the Desktop App Converter.
+Also you don't need to have an installer for your Java application.

 # Quick Start